hpvb/certum-container/README.md

 *This project is not affiliated with or endorsed by Certum*

+**There are no pre-built images on any registry for this project.
+Due to the security sensitive nature of this tool, please built it locally for your own use.**

 ## How it works

 We start the [Certum Simply Sign Desktop](https://support.certum.eu/en/software/procertum-smartsign/) application in an Xvnc session to log in to the signature service.
 We expose a p11-kit socket outside of the container to then use the cloud session to do automatic signatures.